Walt Disney (NYSE:DIS) Updates FY 2024 Earnings Guidance

-Walt Disney (NYSE:DIS – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of 4.700-4.700 for the period, compared to the consensus estimate of 4.370.
+Walt Disney (NYSE:DIS – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
+The company provided EPS guidance of 4.700-4.700 for the period, compared to the consensus EPS estimate of 4.370.
 The company issued revenue guidance of -.

-Walt Disney (NYSE:DIS – Get Free Report) last posted its quarterly earnings results on Tuesday, May 7th.
-The entertainment giant reported $1.21 earnings per share for the quarter, beating analysts’ consensus estimates of $1.12 by $0.09.
+Walt Disney (NYSE:DIS – Get Free Report) last released its quarterly earnings results on Tuesday, May 7th.
+The entertainment giant reported $1.21 EPS for the quarter, topping the consensus estimate of $1.12 by $0.09.
+The firm had revenue of $22.08 billion for the quarter, compared to analyst estimates of $22.12 billion.
 Walt Disney had a return on equity of 8.37% and a net margin of 1.90%.
-The company had revenue of $22.08 billion for the quarter, compared to the consensus estimate of $22.12 billion.
-During the same quarter in the prior year, the business posted $0.93 EPS.
-The firm’s quarterly revenue was up 1.2% on a year-over-year basis.
-As a group, sell-side analysts forecast that Walt Disney will post 4.74 EPS for the current year.
+Walt Disney’s revenue for the quarter was up 1.2% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.93 EPS.
+On average, research analysts predict that Walt Disney will post 4.74 EPS for the current fiscal year.

 The Walt Disney Company operates as an entertainment company worldwide.
 It operates through three segments: Entertainment, Sports, and Experiences.
 The company produces and distributes film and television video streaming content under the ABC Television Network, Disney, Freeform, FX, Fox, National Geographic, and Star brand television channels, as well as ABC television stations and A+E television networks; and produces original content under the ABC Signature, Disney Branded Television, FX Productions, Lucasfilm, Marvel, National Geographic Studios, Pixar, Searchlight Pictures, Twentieth Century Studios, 20th Television, and Walt Disney Pictures banners.